fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 about everything.

 # How to navigate decision-making in tech teams?

+I refer to my approach as an "Expert democracy".
+I know that I almost always right about all my great ideas but sadly, in their delusions of grandeur, my "peers" think the same.
+While I internally curse their arrogance to question me, I sadly have to admit that it won't look good for me if I try to lay down the law.

+Luckily enough, most developers are rational people so I suggest that we have a good old fashion argument.
+This is why soft skills become increasingly important for your career.
+You quickly learn that if you want the right stack or the right work situation you need to get people to listen to you before you get to use your coding skills for anything meaningful.

+Once we have argued our point we weigh the experience level and relevance of knowledge in the group.
+This means that the voice of whoever makes the best argument and has the most experience usually gets the most traction on their viewpoint.

+Finally we vote and regardless of if we agree or not we always try to structure our decision so we can start small and scale up if it is a new concept we introduce.
+If it is a different way of working we hate our peers internally for forcing us to write code in some bs way while lamenting their stupidity.
+Often while trying to take a calming bath.

 ## What Would You Say to a CEO Who Belittles Your Work?
 ## How to Deal with Impostor Syndrome in Software Development?
 ## What Should You Know Before Starting Your Own IT Company?